Ford Riley: Awards

 Riley’s episode of Angela Anaconda entitled "Ice Breakers" won Le Grand Prix Anneny 2000 at the 2000 Annecy Awards for best TV Animation programme.
 "Ice Breakers" was also nominated for a 2000 Daytime Emmy Award in the category of Outstanding Special Class Animation Program.

 The theme song that Riley co-wrote with Mike Himelstein for Special Agent Oso was nominated for a 2010 Daytime Emmy Award for Outstanding Original Song.

 The song "Sisi Ni Sawa", that Riley co-wrote with Beau Black, Sarah Mirza and Kevin Hopps for The Lion Guard was nominated for a 2017 Daytime Emmy Award for Outstanding Original Song.

 Personal life

-Riley lives in Los Angeles, California with is wife Holly (née Marsh) Riley and their 2 children, a daughter (Born 2001) and a son (Born 2003).
+Riley lives in Los Angeles, California with his wife Holly (née Marsh) Riley whom he wed in 1995 and their two children, a daughter (b.
+2001) and a son (b.
+2003).

-Riley’s son was diagnosed with autism in 2005.
-In his 2009 interview with Emmy Magazine Riley cited his son’s subsequent autism therapy as the inspiration for the curriculum for Special Agent Oso.
+Riley's son was diagnosed with autism in 2005.
+In his 2009 interview with Emmy Magazine Riley cited his son's subsequent autism therapy as the inspiration for the curriculum for Special Agent Oso.
 This included the concept of Oso using "Three Special Steps" to break down larger tasks into smaller ones.

-Riley is currently writing a middle-grade novel that includes a main character on the autism spectrum.